MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Clear-TeamsEnvironmentConfig.md

 PS C:\> Clear-TeamsEnvironmentConfig
 ```

-Clears environment specific configurations from local machine.
+Clears environment-specific configurations from the local machine set by running Set-TeamsEnvironmentConfig.

 ## PARAMETERS

 ### CommonParameters
 This cmdlet supports the common parameters: -Debug, -ErrorAction, -ErrorVariable, -InformationAction, -InformationVariable, -OutVariable, -OutBuffer, -PipelineVariable, -Verbose, -WarningAction, and -WarningVariable.
-For more information, see [about_CommonParameters](http://go.microsoft.com/fwlink/?LinkID=113216).
+For more information, see [about_CommonParameters](https://go.microsoft.com/fwlink/?LinkID=113216).

 ## INPUTS